jungtaekkim/bayeso/paper.md

 the degrees of exploration and exploitation;
 2. Optimizing an acquisition function, which is defined with the probabilistic regression model;
-3. Evaluating a query point, which is determined by optimizing the acquisition function,
+3. Evaluating the target objective at a query point, which is determined by optimizing the acquisition function,

 until a predefined stopping criterion, e.g., an iteration budget or a budget of wall-clock time, is satisfied.
 Eventually, the best solution among the queries evaluated is selected by considering the function evaluations.
-As shown in \autoref{fig:bo_steps}, Bayesian optimization iteratively finds a candidate of global optimizer, repeating the aforementioned steps.
+As shown in \autoref{fig:bo_steps}, Bayesian optimization iteratively finds a candidate of global optimum, repeating the aforementioned steps.
 Note that, for this example, an objective function is
 \begin{equation}\label{eqn:simple}
     f(x) = 2 \sin(x) + 2 \cos(2x) + 0.05 x,